-What affects moving costs in Maidstone
+What affects cost planning for moves in Maidstone

-What affects moving costs in Maidstone
+What affects cost planning for moves in Maidstone

 Cost driverWhat changes the timeWhy it affects total cost